Slow Cooker Pork Verde

 • 3 lb boneless pork loin cut in 4 pieces

-• 3 tbsp all-purpose flour gluten-free flour blend also works
+• 3 tablespoon all-purpose flour gluten-free flour blend also works

 • 1 small yellow cut in half and thinly sliced